udacity/fend-office-hours/OfficeHoursReview2_5_2015_OOJS/OfficeHoursReview2_5_2015.md

 We can use *call* when calling our function (functionName.call()) and specify in the first parameter what we want *this* to be bound to.

 ##Prototypal Chains (Can I Borrow Some of your Properties?)
-Allows to reuse objects we already have if we defined.
+Allows to reuse objects we already have.
 Allows for an object to "get" some of its properties from another object.
 The properties are not copied onto the new object we create that way, but instead we tell JS to look for properties not found in the new object in the old one.

  ```
 var person = {